CiviCooP/no.maf.kidbanking/README.md

 * Whether the contribution is on the same date as the date in the transaction file
 * Whether the contribution is linked to the same campaign as the campaign id in the transaction
 * Whether the campaign and the contact could be found based on the kid number
+* Whether the transaction type (15) matches with a recurring contribution

 ### How to set automatic matching and update?